An Equilibrium Analysis of Scrip Systems: Related Work

 Scrip systems are not the only approach to preventing free riding.
 Two other approaches often used in P2P networks are barter and reputation systems.
+The essence of barter for our purposes is that when deciding whether to provide service to others agents only consider the value created by {\em their own} current or past interactions with the agent in question.
 Perhaps the best-known example of a system that uses barter is BitTorrent~\cite{cohen}, where clients downloading a file try to find other clients with parts they are missing so that they can trade, thus creating a roughly equal amount of work.
 Since the barter is restricted to users currently interested in a single file, this works well for popular files, but tends to have problems maintaining availability of less popular ones.
-An example of a barter-like system built on top of a more traditional file-sharing system is the credit system used by eMule.
+An example of a barter-like system built on top of a more traditional file-sharing system is the credit system used by eMule~\cite{eMule}.
 Each user tracks his history of interactions with other users and gives priority to those he has downloaded from in the past.
 However, in a large system, the probability that a pair of randomly-chosen users will have interacted before is quite small, so this interaction history will not be terribly helpful.
 Anagnostakis and Greenwald~\citeyear{anagnostakis04} present a more sophisticated version of this approach, but it still seems to suffer from similar problems.
 More recently, Piatek et al.~\citeyear{piatek08} have proposed a model based on including intermediaries a single hop away; this model is more liquid than barter but not as liquid as a full scrip system.

 A number of attempts have been made at providing general reputation systems (e.g. \cite{guha04,gupta03,eigentrust,xiong}).
 The basic idea is to aggregate each user's experience into a global number for each individual that intuitively represents the system's view of that individual's reputation.
 However, these attempts tend to suffer from practical problems because they implicitly view users as either ``good'' or ``bad'', assume that the ``good'' users will act according to the specified protocol, and that there are relatively few ``bad'' users.
 Unfortunately, if there are easy ways to game the system, once this information becomes widely available, rational users are likely to make use of it.
 We cannot count on only a few users being ``bad'' (in the sense of not following the prescribed protocol).
 For example, Kazaa uses a measure of the ratio of the number of uploads to the number of downloads to identify good and bad users.
 However, to avoid penalizing new users, they gave new users an average rating.
 Users discovered that they could use this relatively good rating to free ride for a while and, once it started to get bad, they could delete their stored information and effectively come back as a ``new'' user, thus circumventing the system (see~\cite{anagnostakis04} for a discussion and~\cite{FrR01} for a formal analysis of this ``whitewashing'').
 Thus, Kazaa's reputation system is ineffective.